 The Samsung Galaxy Android 6.0.1 Marshmallow update is an excellent upgrade but it’s far from perfect.
-And as the roll out pushes forward we continue to hear about Android 6.0.1 Marshmallow problems plaguing Galaxy Note 7, Galaxy S7, Galaxy Note 5, Galaxy S6, Galaxy S5, and Galaxy Note 4 users.
+We continue to hear about Android 6.0.1 Marshmallow problems plaguing Samsung Galaxy S7, Galaxy Note 5, Galaxy S6, Galaxy S5, and Galaxy Note 4 users.

-The Samsung Galaxy Android 7.0 Nougat update is on the horizon but that hasn’t stopped Marshmallow.
-Samsung continues to roll out the Android 6.0.1 Marshmallow update to Galaxy-branded devices all over the world.
+Samsung’s Galaxy Android 7.0 Nougat update is on the horizon but that hasn’t stopped Marshmallow.
+The company continues to roll the Android 6.0.1 Marshmallow update out to Galaxy-branded devices across the globe.

-The company’s version of Android 6.0.1 Marshmallow is pushing out to the Samsung Galaxy S5, Galaxy Note 4, Galaxy S6, Galaxy Note 5, and more.
-It’s also on board the Samsung Galaxy S7 and Galaxy S7 Edge.
+The Android 6.0.1 Marshmallow update is pushing out to the Samsung Galaxy S5, Galaxy Note 4, Galaxy S6, and the Galaxy Note 5.
+It’s also pushing out to various mid-range Galaxy smartphones, and Galaxy tablets.

 These are the most important things to know, right now, about Samsung Galaxy Android 6.0.1 Marshmallow problems.